AdaCore/spark2014/docs/ug/getting_started.rst

 formal verification modularly on each subprogram, independently of the implementation of other subprograms.
 The precondition constrains the value of input parameters, while the postcondition states desired properties of the result of the function.
+See :ref:`Preconditions and Postconditions` for more details.
 Here, we can require in the precondition that callers of ``Linear_Search`` always pass a non-negative value for parameter ``Val``, and we can state that, when the search succeeds, the index returned points to the desired value in the array:

 .. code-block:: ada
-   :linenos:

    function Linear_Search
      (A   : Arr;